-As o f March 31 2022 2023 Poconing Contracts subject to the standard policy reserves the policy 48 issued by the Ministry of Finance in 1996 (standard policy reserves) The method prescribed by Ordinance No. 48 issued by the Ministry of Finance in 1996 (standard policy reserves) Reserving method Contracts outside the scope of the standard policy reserves Reserve ratio (excluding contingency reserve) 100.0% 100.0%
+As c f March 31 2022 2023 Decenting subject to the 48 issued by the Ministry of Finance in 1996 reserves (standard policy reserves) The method prescribed by Ordinance No. 48 issued by the Ministry of Finance in 1996 (standard policy reserves) Reserving method scope standa Contracts outside the scope of the standard policy reserves Reserve ratio (excluding contingency reserve) 100.0% 100.0%

-- 1. Individual insurance and individual annuities are subject to the reserving method and the reserve ratio.
-Asset-formation insurance, assetformation annuities and receiving reinsurance are not included here, while they are computed based on the net level premium method. - 2.
-Reserve ratios here are the ratios against insurance premium reserves and unearned premiums as calculated by the method prescribed by the public notification No. 48 issued by the Ministry of Finance in 1996.
+1. Individual insurance and individual annuities are subject to the reserving method and the reserve ratio.
+Asset-formation insurance, asset-formation annuities and receiving reinsurance are not included here, while they are computed based on the net level premium method.

+2. Reserve ratios here are the ratios against insurance premium reserves and unearned premiums as calculated by the method prescribed by the public notification No. 48 issued by the Ministry of Finance in 1996.